The essential guide to a perfect beach picnic

 - Thermos and mugs for cooler weather

-- Games – something easy and fun like bocce, croquet or paddle ball (link to games)
+- Games – something easy and fun like bocce, croquet or paddle ball

 - If you’d like a little luxury, some large throw pillows or portable beach chairs will make lounging for hours more enjoyable, while adding some style to your setup